mikepenz/MaterialDrawer/README.md

 ###Style the drawer
+#### Use of a none MaterialDrawer.* style
+If you don't use one of the provided styles you have to add the style values to your style.
+Here's a simple sample.
+This is the same as the Custom style just with a parent like `parent="Theme.AppCompat.Light.DarkActionBar"`
 #### Custom style - styles.xml
 Create your custom style and use one of the provided themes as parent.
 If you don't need a custom theme see the next section, how you can set the colors just by overwriting the original colors.